Tatton History, Family Crest & Coats of Arms

 Tatton Park is a historic estate just north of the town of Knutsford and is home to Tatton Hall and Tatton Old Hall, a manor house which dates back to the 16th century.
 "The manor passed with Etchells, in Northen parish, and became the property of the Tatton family."

-Important Dates for the Tatton family
+Early History of the Tatton family

 This web page shows only a small excerpt of our Tatton research.
 Another 98 words (7 lines of text) covering the years 1809, 1606, 1669, 1645, 1646, 1643, 1659 and 1736 are included under the topic Early Tatton History in all our PDF Extended History products and printed products wherever possible.